fivetran/dbt_apple_search_ads_source/README.md

 #### Passing Through Additional Metrics
 By default, this package will select `taps`, `impressions`, `spend` (aliased from source `local_spend_amount` field), `new_downloads`, `redownloads`, and `conversions` (installs resulting from a view or a tap) from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

-> IMPORTANT: Make sure to exercise due diligence when adding metrics to these models.
-The metrics added by default (taps, impressions, spend, and conversions) have been vetted by the Fivetran team, maintaining this package for accuracy.
-There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
-You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.

 > NOTE: There is no direct `conversion_value` field available in Apple Search Ads data.
 See the Apple Search Ads transform package [DECISIONLOG](https://github.com/fivetran/dbt_apple_search_ads/blob/main/DECISIONLOG.md#conversion-value) for more details on alternatives.

 ```yml